nmslib/nmslib/README.md

 Then, type:
 make

-Examples of how to use the software can be found in sample_scripts.
+Examples of using the software can be found in sample_scripts.
 A good starting point is a script sample_scripts/sample_run.sh

 Sample scipts to tune the decision function for the VP-tree are in sample_scripts/nips2013/tunning
 In addition, the directory sample_scripts contains the full set of scripts that can be used to re-produce our NIPS'13 and SISAP'13 results.
 This includes the software to generate plots.
 To generate plots one needs Python, Latex, and PGF.